 Listen to Your Body

-Everyone’s bodies are different, so listen to yours and don’t be afraid to adjust your Endurance Fuel and Rebuild consumption to fit your needs.
+Everyone’s bodies are different, so listen to yours and don’t be afraid to adjust your Endurance Fuel and Recovery Mix consumption to fit your needs.

 If you’re feeling hungry with low energy during exercise, that’s a sign you need to increase your calories.
 If you’re hungry, but your energy levels feel good, you might just need to nibble on something.